 - Electrical muscle stimulation can be used to help strengthen muscles that may be weak or atrophied due to injury or surgery.

-Electrotherapy, whatever its form, is meant to hasten your healing and reduce your pain.
+Electrotherapy, whatever its form, is meant to hasten your healing and reduce your pain as part of your Fort Wayne chiropractic treatment plan.

 Talk with Aaron Chiropractic Clinic for further information on electrotherapy and its potential benefit for you.